alexknowshtml/How-To-Indy-Hall/generator/content/02-values-virtues.md

 When we look beyond the work that we do and the titles we hold, we start to notice the experiences we've lived and the passions we hold.

-Bula, an Indy Hall member since September of 2009, once said to me:
+[Bula](https://twitter.com/YoBula), who has been an Indy Hall member since September of 2009, once said to me:

 > "Indy Hall has people from a breadth of experiences, from all walks of life.
 >